secret-agent-B/MassTransit.Demo/README.md

 # MassTransit.Demo

-I built this sample project to experiment with MassTransit Saga and for service to service communication patterns.
+A sample project to experiment with MassTransit Saga and for service to service communication patterns.
 Feel free to post an issue if you have improvements you'd like to propose.

 ### Prereq